-Introduction
+1. Introduction

-In an increasingly complex and dynamic business environment, attention to business ethics and integrity is becoming increasingly important.
-Especially in a financial context, fraud or unethical behavior can have a serious impact on the organization, stakeholders, and company image (Tanjaya & Kwarto, 2022).
+In an increasingly complex and dynamic business environment, attention 25 usiness ethics and integrity is becoming increasingly important.
+Especially in a financial context, fraud or unethical behavior can have a serious impact on the organization, stakeholders and company image (Tanjaya & Kwarto, 2022).
 Research on the factors that influence fraudulent behavior is becoming increasingly relevant for developing deeper understanding and effective prevention solutions.

 Fraud or fraudulent behavior has an impact far beyond just the financial aspect.
-The impacts include damage to the company's reputation, loss of stakeholder trust, and long-term losses in business operations (Putri, 2017).
+The impacts include damage to the company's 24 putation, loss of stakeholder trust, and long-term losses in business operations (Putri, 2017).
 Therefore, a better understanding of the factors that influence fraudulent behavior is key in efforts to prevent and deal with fraud.
-To prevent fraud, control mechanisms for prevention Fraud need to be carried out long before fraud occurs and is carried out through qualitative aspects(Ashari & Nugrahanti, 2021).